selfawarestudio/sqzbx/README.md

 ## Event Order

-When a user opens a new panel:
+When a user opens a new panel…

 A. With default options: